Leviosa-Shades/SmartThings/README.md

 # SmartThings
-code for insertion into Samsung SmartThings for Leviosa Motor Shades<br>
+Leviosa is actively partnering with Samsung for formal Device inclusion.
+This will take a few more weeks.
+In the meantime, users can use these instructions for Samsung SmartThings to control Leviosa Motor Shades<br>
 Required equipment:  SmartThings hub and registered account, Leviosa Zone and registered account.<br>

 Create or sign into your account: